IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

 echo "$(oc get imagestream eei-connect-cluster-image -o json | jq -r .status.dockerImageRepository):latest"
 ```

-Edit the image property in the KafkaConnect and re-apply.
+Edit the image property in the kafka-connect.yaml and re-apply.

 Describe the `KafkaConnect` and check that the Status section shows the PostgresConnector and ElasticSinkConnector:
 ```